DEEPBYTO/AI-Prompt-Engineering/03-patterns/02-debugging.md

 Before sending a debugging prompt:

-* [ ] Is the expected behavior clear?
+* [ ] Did I describe the expected behavior?
-* [ ] Is the actual behavior clear?
+* [ ] Did I describe the actual behavior?
-* [ ] Is the exact error included?
+* [ ] Did I include the exact error?
-* [ ] Are relevant logs included?
+* [ ] Did I include relevant logs or traceback?
-* [ ] Are reproduction steps provided?
+* [ ] Did I provide reproduction steps?
-* [ ] Is the environment specified?
+* [ ] Did I include the relevant code?
-* [ ] Is the relevant code included?
+* [ ] Did I specify the environment?
-* [ ] Are constraints defined?
+* [ ] Did I mention recent changes?
-* [ ] Is root-cause analysis requested?
+* [ ] Did I define constraints?
-* [ ] Is verification requested?
+* [ ] Did I ask for the root cause?
-* [ ] Is a regression test requested when appropriate?
+* [ ] Did I request tests?
+* [ ] Did I define how the fix should be verified?

 ---

 # Key Takeaways

-1. Debugging prompts should provide evidence, not just symptoms.
+1. Debugging prompts should provide evidence, not just instructions.
-2. Expected and actual behavior should be clearly separated.
+2. Expected behavior and actual behavior are both important.
-3. Exact errors and logs are more useful than vague descriptions.
+3. Exact errors and stack traces can significantly improve diagnosis.
-4. Relevant code and reproduction steps improve diagnosis.
+4. A minimal reproducible example keeps debugging focused.
-5. Ask for the root cause rather than only a workaround.
+5. Ask for the root cause instead of only requesting a patch.
-6. Use constraints when you need a minimal or focused fix.
+6. Use constraints when you need to limit changes.
-7. Separate confirmed facts from hypotheses.
-8. Complex debugging can be divided into multiple stages.
-9. Always verify important fixes.
-10. A strong debugging prompt turns **“something is broken”** into a structured investigation.
+7. Consider multiple hypotheses when the evidence is incomplete.
+8. Validate fixes with tests and reproduction steps.
+9. Regression tests help prevent the same bug from returning.
+10. Effective debugging prompts turn AI from a simple code generator into a **structured debugging assistant**.

+---

+## Next

+**`03-patterns/03-refactoring.md`**

+This file will cover prompts for **refactoring, code cleanup, maintainability, performance improvements, and safe modernization**.